Reviews, Best Prices, Comparisons, Expert Buying Guides

 4.1.
 Backup Current Settings

-Before performing a reset, it’s advisable to back up your current settings.
-This can be done through the web interface, where you can save a configuration file that can be restored later if needed.
-This backup is particularly useful if you have a complex setup that you don’t want to lose.
+It is better first to backup your current settings before resetting the device.
+This can be accomplished through the web interface, where you can save a configuration file to be restored if needed.
+This backup is very helpful when you have a complicated setup that you cannot afford to lose.

 4.2.
 Use a Wired Connection for Reconfiguration